 Master's Degree in Special Education

 Numerous 4-year colleges and universities offer special education programs at the master's degree level.
 The submission of Graduate Record Examination (GRE) scores is often required.
 Courses in master's degree-level programs in special education vary based the age group and concentration within special education for which a student is preparing, but common courses include the following:

 - Special education assessment tools

 - Disability law

 - Special education practicum

 According to the U.S. Bureau of Labor Statistics (BLS), special education teachers held approximately 443,700 jobs in 2018 (www.bls.gov).
 These instructors primarily work in public and private educational institutions.
 Growth in this field was expected to reach 3% between 2019 and 2029.
 According to May 2019 BLS figures, mean annual wages for special education instructors were $67,060 for preschool teachers, $65,740 for middle school teachers, $65,710 for secondary school teachers and $65,350 for all other special education teachers.

 Special education instructors are required to be licensed in all states.
 While some states allow certification with only a bachelor's degree, others require the completion of a master's degree program or some graduate-level coursework.
 Some master's programs for special education instructors are specifically designed to lead to certification.
 Though requirements vary by state, these programs often include extensive field experience in a classroom setting.
 Individuals interested in further study can pursue a Doctor of Education (Ed.D.) or Doctor of Philosophy (Ph.D.) in special education.

 Those interested in the field of special education can find many 4-year schools offering master's programs.
-Though programs vary, students are usually able to focus their studies to a particular area, including emotional and behavior disorders, early childhood special education, visual impairment or mental retardation.
+Though programs vary, students are usually able to focus their studies to a particular area, including emotional and behavior disorders, early childhood special education, visual impairment, or intellectual disability.